venysssssssssss/AwsOverview/README.md

 - **AWS Directory Service makes it easy for you to setup and run directories in the AWS cloud, or connect your AWS resources with an existing on-premises Microsoft Active Directory.**
 - **AWS Managed Microsoft AD:**
   - Create your own AD in AWS, manage users locally, supports MFA.
-  - Establish “trust” connections with your on- premise AD.
+  - Establish "trust" connections with your on- premise AD.
 - **AD Connector:**
   - Directory Gateway (proxy) to redirect to on- premise AD, supports MFA.
   - Users are managed on the on-premise AD.